 - Service – we all need help in life, so what’s the point, if we aren’t helping each other?
 Let’s take care of each other and the people around us, and then be blessed when it ends up helping us back.

 - Growth – applying what we learn from hanging, studying, and doing to our actual daily lives.
 Relationship with God is supposed to be life-changing.
 So let’s let it change us!

 This summer’s theme is a family Bible Basics Challenge (with prizes!)
 CLICK HERE for info, and the 2021-2022 Sept-May year’s theme will be Everyday Heroes, where we learn what it means to be daily disciples of Jesus.
 We’ll also have lots of fun pop-up events during the summer, like outdoor movies, beach days, capture the flag, and more.
 Plus, there will be lots of chances to help out – fund raisers and collaborations with local organizations help us stay grounded as we learn to live like Jesus every day.

 If that sounds good to you, then come hang with us at DPC Youth.
 We’re here for you, and we love you too.
 So yeah, we want you here.
 You’re an amazing part of this world, and you have important things to learn, to share, to do and to be.
 DPC Youth won’t be as fully who we can be, without you.

 - Carrie Biermann, on behalf of DPC Youth

 Youth Leaders: Jenny Baker, Glenn Haas, Damian Ford, Hazelanne Karabudak, Art and Lindsay Shull, Andy and Justine Smith.

-Below are some photos of THRIVE’s gatherings from October-November:
+Below are some photos of our past gatherings: